26 January 2011

 The lady had seemed nice on the other end of the phone.
 After receiving the flyer, She contacted an attorney and was told not to talk to me again.

 I was trying to get her to let us see the horse.
 Her 10-year-old child had been riding and showing the horse in horse shows.
 They seemed to have a real attachment to her; if it was our horse, I felt very sorry for her.

 We needed to know if it was our horse, and there was only one way to do that.
 I finally got in touch with her again, and we talked more.
-I do not think it would be appropriate to repeat the conversation, but I will say there were tears shed on both parts.
+I do not think it would be appropriate to repeat the conversation, but I will say tears were shed on both parts.

-Within minutes of talking to the woman, I had called the authorities and the Tennessee State Cattle/Horse Livestock officer.
+Within minutes of talking to the woman, I called the authorities and the Tennessee State Cattle/Horse Livestock officer.
 The head of the Tennessee Livestock Division was working on the case before the tip.
 He went to see the person who had sold the horse to this family.
 The minutes slowly ticked by and turned into hours.

-Finally, the officer called us late in the afternoon and asked, "How soon can you get here?"
+Finally, the officer called us late afternoon and asked, "How soon can you get here?"
 The horse trader had identified the horse in the flyer as the horse he sold to this family.

 We were so excited!
 We grabbed a toothbrush and a change of underwear and took off.
 It was the first time in our lives that a list was not left for grandma to take care of the kids, clothes laid out for school, etc. We told them that whatever they needed, they would have to figure it out themselves this time.

 We had initially planned to let the family have some time with Idaho to say goodbye, and we would pick her up on Monday.
 While traveling, we had time to mull over everything that had transpired and realized we had possibly made a mistake.

 We arrived in Athens, Tennessee, around 10:30 that night.
 We met with the State officer and an officer from the Sheriff's department.